smartfog/fogflow/doc/en/source/ngsildbasediotintegration.rst

 	}

-**Step 4** To see the state of the water sprinkler change through device monitor URL:**<IoT-DeviceIP>:3000/device/monitor** send the below PATCH request directly to the IoT Agent's North Port
+**Step 4** To observe the state of the water sprinkler change through device monitor URL:**<IoT-DeviceIP>:3000/device/monitor** send the below PATCH request directly to the IoT Agent's North Port

 .. code-block:: console